pupil-labs/pupil-docs/src/invisible/the-forge/overview.md

 *Very well.
 I will teach you the ways of the Forge.*

 ::: tip
-We offer a variety of training workshops and custom support, in case you need a hand with your project, check out our packages [here](https://pupil-labs.com/products/support/)!
+We offer a variety of training workshops and custom support packages, in case you need a hand with your project.
+Check them out [here](https://pupil-labs.com/products/support/)!
 :::

 <style>